 Conclusion: What Were Pomeranians Bred For?

 Pomeranians are a small, toy breed of dog that was bred for many different things.
-Originally, they were used as guard dogs and sled dogs in different countries.
+Originally, they were used as guard and sled dogs in different countries.

-Today, these little guys make excellent companions because they're small enough to live indoors with you but have the protective instincts of their larger ancestors.
-If you want an adorable, intelligent pet who can do tricks, is a great companion and can bark and alert you to visitors to your home, then check out these pups today.
+Today, these little guys make excellent companions because they’re small enough to live indoors with you but have the protective instincts of their larger ancestors.
+If you want an adorable, intelligent pet who can do tricks, is a great companion, and can bark and alert you to visitors to your home, check out these pups today.

 Copyright Pomeranian.org.
 All Rights Reserved.